chewax/Phaser-Typescript-Joypad/README.md

 # Phaser-Typescript-Joypad

 This is a phaser plugin to handle the user input in a tactile screen in the fashion of a console Joypad.
+It has been based on the repo of eugenioclrc: https://github.com/eugenioclrc/phaser-touch-control-plugin.

 Usage
 -----